Notalib/LYT/doc/test-script.md

              bookmarks.
 Do they take you to the correct place in the book?

         - 3: Whilst playing, doubleclick the bookmark button.
-Check the bookmark index: Have you created two bookmarks?
+Check the bookmark index: make sure that there is only one bookmark.

         - 4: Wait until just before the end of a sound segment, then place a bookmark there.
 Does it work correctly?